-If you’ve experienced an accident here’s a link to a truck accident attorney everett.
-Make your first choice be the right choice after an accident by contacting Dax Jones.
+If you’ve experienced an accident here’s a link to a truck accident attorney.

 HOS regulations were first established in 1938 and quickly became a battleground for industry and safety advocates.
 The latest revision to the HOS rules took effect in February of this year.
 Elements of the revised HOS rule include:

-Maximum number of work hours per week were reduced by 12 hours
+Maximum number of work hours per week was reduced by 12 hours

 After eight hours, a driver must take a 30-minute break

-Truckers can drive a maximum 11 hours per day
+Truckers can drive a maximum of 11 hours per day

 Fatigued driving is dangerous.
 Several of my clients were permanently disabled, or their loved ones killed, in trucking accidents.
 Fatigue research and HOS revisions serve a wake-up call to anyone who drives too tired to see straight.